Darialyphia/clashing_destiny_v2/packages/client/src/tutorial/how-to-play.md

 ##### Positioning clarifications

 Positioning plays an important role in Clashing Destinies.
 Some card effects may targets specific spaces:
-- in front: if the minion is in the defense zone, it means the minion on the same slot of that minion's controller attack zone.
+- **in front**: if the minion is in the defense zone, it means the minion on the same slot of that minion's controller attack zone.
 If the minion is in the attack zone, it means the minion on the attack zone of that card's player's opponent.
-- behind: if the minion is in the defense zone, this whiffs.
+- **behind**: if the minion is in the defense zone, this whiffs.
 If the minion is in the attack zone, it means the minion on the same slot of that minion's controller defense zone.
-- adjacent: This means the spaces in front of, behind, and to the sides of that minion.
+- **adjacent**: This means the spaces in front of, behind, and to the sides of that minion.
 Diagonals do not count.
-- same row: all spaces on the same attack or defense zone
+- **same row**: all spaces on the same attack or defense zone
-- same column: all spaces on the same positional slot of both players's attack and defense zone
+- **same column**: all spaces on the same positional slot of both players's attack and defense zone

 #### Spells